awsdocs/amazon-athena-user-guide/doc_source/engine-versions-changing.md

 1. On the **Workgroups** page, find the workgroup that you want\.
 The **Query engine version** column for the workgroup displays the query engine version\.

-## Changing the engine version using the Athena console<a name="engine-versions-changing-changing-the-engine-version"></a>
+## Changing the engine version in the Athena console<a name="engine-versions-changing-changing-the-engine-version"></a>

 When a new engine version is available, you can choose to let Athena decide when to upgrade the workgroup, or manually specify the Athena engine version that the workgroup uses\.
 If only one version is currently available, manually specifying a different version is not possible\.